vipulnaik/diet-exercise-health/profile-information/health-profile.md

 * Hypertension: My blood pressure is well below 120/80.

-* Hyperglycemia: My blood glucose was measured as normal in September 2024 (fasting) and April 2024 (6.5 hours after meal), and proxy measures based on HbA1c also suggest that it's normal.
+* Hyperglycemia: My blood glucose was measured as normal in December 2024 and September 2024 (both fasting) and April 2024 (6.5 hours after meal), and proxy measures based on HbA1c also suggest that it's normal.

-* HDL cholesterol: At 46 mg/dL, this is above the threshold of 40 mg/dL for males.
+* HDL cholesterol: My recent readings of 66 mg/dL (December 2024) and 46 mg/daL (September 2024) are above the lower threshold of 40 mg/dL for males.

-* Serum triglycerides: At 89 mg/dL, my most recent reading is well below the threshold of 150 mg/dL.
+* Serum triglycerides: My recent readings of 56 mg/dL (December 2024) and 89 mg/dL (September 2024) are below the upper threshold of 150 mg/dL.

 * Waist size: At 28 inches, my waist size is well below the thresholf of 40 inches.